ethanlee20/peek/readme.md

 4. To further cut for mega digimon with a level 50 HP greater than 1500, run `cut Lv_50_HP>1500`.
 5. To list the applied cuts, run `list_cuts`.
 6. To remove the mega stage cut, run `undo_cut 0` where `0` is the index of the mega stage cut.
 Multiple cuts can be removed by specifying multiple arguments.

-In this way, we can examine the data.

 7. Run `quit` to quit peek.